stackai/stackai-vpc/README.md

 3. Configure the local LLM models you want to use in the `stackend/llm_local_config.toml` file and the `stackend/llm_config.toml` files.

-4. Open a terminal **in the root of folder of the project, the same as where this README file is located** and pull the backend containers.
+4. Open a terminal **in the root folder of the project, the same as where this README file is located** and pull the backend containers.

     ```bash
     docker compose pull stackend celery_worker redis